domesticraiden/TicTacToe/README.md

 # TicTacToe

-Simple console Tic Tac Toe template written in C++
+Simple Tic-Tac-Toe game in C++ using object-oriented programming.